Royal Monastery of San Lorenzo de El Escorial

 - Okres historyczny: 16th century

-- Otoczenie: Church of San Bernabé (by Francisco de Mora), the Architecture Museum.
+- Otoczenie: Church of El Escorial de Abajo (by Herrera), church of San Bernabé (by Francisco de Mora), the Architecture Museum.

 - Od 01 kwi do 30 wrz

 - Od 01 paź do 31 mar